 Fall color spills abundantly down all the canyons of the Eastern Sierra.
 Lower Rock Creek canyon north of Bishop is the place to go for a more adventurous view of the changing of the season.
 This is the gold standard for mountain biking in the Eastern Sierra.
 It earns gold for its superior ride and also because fall is the golden season in this beautiful narrow canyon.

-Only 25 minutes drive north of Bishop, this incomparable trail has a little bit of everything – fast, sweeping turns, rocks and roots to negotiate, overhanging tree arbors, steep-sided canyon walls, a talus field, and a swift stream with low, wooden bridge crossings.
-Begin a bike ride from the junction of Old Sherwin Grade at Highway 395 near Tom’s Place, or take a gentle hike up the trail from the lower trailhead at Paradise.
-Whether you attempt the mountain bike challenge or just go for an easy walk, Lower Rock Creek will leave you breathless for its beauty.
+Just 25 minutes north of Bishop, this incredible trail offers a bit of everything.
+You’ll find fast, sweeping turns, rocky and root-filled sections, and overhanging tree canopies.
+The trail also features steep canyon walls, a talus field, and a rushing stream with low wooden bridge crossings.
+You can start a bike ride at the junction of Old Sherwin Grade and Highway 395 near Tom’s Place, or enjoy a gentle hike from the lower trailhead at Paradise.
+Whether you’re up for the mountain biking challenge or prefer a relaxed walk, Lower Rock Creek is sure to leave you breathless with its beauty.

 Round Valley and town of Bishop – early to late October